dmalawey/ScuttleTechGuide/parts.md

 - ![image bms adapter](img/fab_bmsAdapter2.jpg)
 - ![image bms adapter on battery tray](img/fab_i2cbus1.jpg)

+# Classroom
+This section offers information about storing parts for a whole classroom or lab with multiple users.
+SCUTTLE was designed for groups of learners initially, and it's optimal to have 10 robots for 20 learners or so.
+Students can share resources and learn together and it's cost-effective for a university to invest in a full set of robot supplies, instead of just one.
+At that stage it creates many new tasks for a laboratory coordinator or educational admin, to keep track of parts and changes.

+* Download the [Inventory Plan](https://github.com/dmalawey/ScuttleTechGuide/blob/70fb01551f69dcf07dd9c65c4e2f360658fbe914/docs/SCTL_inventory_2026.pdf) as a PDF, 15MB.
+* The above document shows how to arrange parts for multiple kits, keep track of inventory and safely store components for a whole classroom.

 # Addon

 Lidar is the most popular sensor for addons, and the most popular selection of lidars is a low cost RPlidar model A1 or the very similar YDlidar (more common in Asia), which consumes just about 4 watts and integrates on SCUTTLE easily.
 We built a lidar bracket and a beautiful 3D model for you to work with in your lidar project.
 The images show the lidar added to vertical aluminum extrusion, attached by a printable bracket and M6 fasteners.